tomberek/mcm/manual/ii.md

 remain upon good behavior.

-Ensure that the reasons for removal appear in the record.
+(D) Ensure that the reasons for removal appear in the record.

 #### (d) Voluntary absence for limited purpose of child testimony.